jcabaiova/RDFDataAnalyser/README.md

 ## Motivation
  This application was created as the result of my master thesis work with name "Sumarizing Linked Open Data Datasets".

+## Live demo

+You can see a live demo running on the Tomcat server: http://147.32.96.4:8080/RDFDataAnalyser-1.0-SNAPSHOT/

 ## Installation from source

 Latest GitHub source contains Javascript front-end and Java back-end.
 So, the prerequisites are: